Deaf and Hard of Hearing Resources

 Arrangement and Payment of Interpreting and Captioning Services

-If a person with a disability (student, employee, or visitor to the University) requests interpreting or captioning services for a non-academic event, the cost associated with providing the accommodations is the responsibility of the host department/program.
+If a person with a disability (e.g., student, employee, visitor) requests interpreting or captioning services for a non-academic event, the cost associated with providing the accommodations is the responsibility of the host department/program.
 Please be aware of the following:

-- If a department/program representative or person with a disability cancels the requested services less than 24 business hours prior to the event, then the University is obligated to pay the services for the full contracted amount.
+- If a department/program representative or person with a disability cancels the requested services less than 24 business hours prior to the event, then Texas State University (TXST) is obligated to pay the services for the full contracted amount.
 If the deaf or hard of hearing person is a "no-show" at the event, interpreting service fees will be billed to the department/program as scheduled.

-Questions regarding interpreting and/or captioning services should be directed to the ODS Deaf and Hard of Hearing Services Coordinator, Amalie Wheat, via email at firstname.lastname@example.org, phone 512.245.3451, or in Suite 5-5.1 of the LBJ Student Center.
+Questions regarding interpreting and/or captioning services should be directed to the ODS Interpreter Coordinator, Amalie Wheat, via email at email@example.com, phone 512-245-3451, or in Suite 5-5.1 of the LBJ Student Center.